p0bs/PremPredict/README.md

 The predictions are based on a team’s strength, given its performance in recent times.
 But how should we define *recent*?
-In order to duck this question, you could choose two different time periods:

-- over all of last season and this season so far; and
-- over the last 19 games (i.e. half season)

-Here are those predictions (on a **given date**).
-Please note that 0.0% and 100.0% outcomes do not necessarily signify certainty in their specific assessment, as:
+In order to duck this question, you could choose a number of different time periods.
+Please note that 0.0% and 100.0% outcomes in the results do not necessarily signify certainty in their specific assessment, as:

 - this model uses 100,000 simulations and not 1,000; and more pertinently